-Depending on the state in which you practice, there are several ways you could be notified of a medical malpractice claim or lawsuit.
+Depending on the state in which your practice, there are several ways you could be notified of a medical malpractice claim, lawsuit or investigative proceeding:

 - Summons and complaint/petition